blu/hello-mir-gles2/README.md

 2. Since GLESv2 deprecates alot of the same stuff as OpenGL3, this allows to test a kind of 'updated' non-deprecated GL system

-3. A system without GLEW, since GLEW support for GLES and EGL is experimental and not 'standard' on most systems as of writing (mid 2014)
+3. A system without GLEW, since GLEW support for GLES and EGL is a bit experimental (for example, pkg-config glew will drag in -lGL and -lGLU which we dont want because there is no standard plain-old GLU for GLES yet)

 4. Write a MIR client program without dragging in all of the other extraneous build files inside of Ubuntu's 'examples' build system